maharmstone/ntfs2btrfs/README.md

 Bear in mind that it won't work with your boot drive or a drive containing a pagefile that's currently in use.

+If you are using WinBtrfs, you will need to clear the readonly flag on the `image` subvolume before you can delete it.

 On Linux, as root:

 `ntfs2btrfs /dev/sda1`